 The first wave, in the wake of the Global Financial Crisis, saw plucky challengers take on the traditional finance sector.
 The second saw banks take notice of FinTech, responding through direct investment in FinTech companies or with their own internal “innovation centres.”

-Now, we are entering the third fintech wave, which will be characterised by collaboration between banks and challenger fintech companies.
+Now, we are in the third FinTech wave, which will be characterised by collaboration between banks and challenger FinTech companies.
 While banks would like to innovative on their own, their massive size and the colossal costs that they would surely need to bear make doing so a formidable, if not insurmountable task.